National University of Health Sciences

 American Nutrition Association (Hashimoto’s and Maternal Health Courses)

 The American Nutrition Association® (ANA®) is made up of the American College of Nutrition (founded in 1949), the Board of Nutrition Specialists, the Center for Nutrition Advocacy, and the Accreditation Council for the Nutritional Professional Education.
 The ANA provides education, professional certification, university accreditation for nutrition programs, and distributes the scientific Journal of the American College of Nutrition (JACN).
 Hashimoto’s and Maternal Health courses approved for 12 credit hours for the Certified Nutrition Specialist.
+Furthermore, the Cognitive Decline, Childhood Development Disorders, and Chronic Fatigue and Pain courses are approved for 5.5 CE credits.

 State License Continuing Education Hours